AngerOverApathy/generate-me/README.md

  Ensure Node.js and npm packages downloaded
  Clone repository
- Start application by using the following command: node index.js You will be asked for the following information
+ Start application by using the following command: node index.js You will be asked for the following information:

            *title*